 Yeah, yeah, I know, there is a ton of safety advice for every little piece of woodworking equipment.
 But here’s some for a tool you don’t hear too often about: the wood CNC router.
 A brilliant device of the modern era that is definitely much safer than much of the traditional equipment, yet still needs some common sense to use.
-If you don’t one, read some CNC router reviews on a site like Woodworkify.
+If you don’t one, read some CNC router reviews on some site.

 There are general safety tips that one should follow when handling woodwork equipment; use machines that you have been properly trained to use safely, read the owner’s manual carefully and lastly, understand instructions before use.
 Ask questions if you are unsure of operating a machine or tool.

 There are other safety precautions to be adhered to when using certain machinery.
 In focus here is a wood CNC router.
 It is a computer controlled cutting machine used for cutting hard materials, for instance, wood.
 When operating the machine, it is important to consider the following safety rules:

 - Wear safety glasses and hearing protection when operating the machinery.
 It not only helps protect against the noise but also protects against any shrapnel.

 - Never undertake any maintenance or clean up when the power is on to avoid the risk of accidental shock.
 Always put off the lockout power before attempting any maintenance or clean up.

 - Never reach into the working envelope of the machine while in operation.
 It is advisable to maintain a 6-inch distance between the running machine and any body part as a safety measure.